nzvincent/nzvincent-github/ansible-docker-renew-lets-encrtypt-certs/README.md

 #### A snippet to renew Let's encrtyp SSL certificates
-Let's encrypt provides CA signed certificates but certificates issued only valide for 3 months.
+Let's encrypt provides CA signed certificates but certificates issued only valid for 3 months.
 The objective for this snippet is to make certificates renewal simple.
 Recommended to run this from Jenkins or other CI/CD platform.